Insights

 1. You have a process that works — it’s just slow

-AI doesn’t invent your operations.
-It accelerates what’s already working.
-If your team has a repeatable workflow that eats up hours every week — quoting, lead follow-up, intake forms, content scheduling — that’s the sweet spot.
+Automation does not invent your operations.
+It speeds up what is already working.
+If your team has a repeatable workflow that eats up hours every week, like quoting, lead follow-up, intake forms, or content scheduling, that is the sweet spot.

 You don’t need a broken process fixed.
 You need a proven one freed up.